-Method 1: Use File Tab to Create Metadata in Excel
+Method 1: Go to Info Section of File Tab and Create Metadata

 We will view the metadata from the File tab, and then discuss how to create it.
 It is the easiest way to create metadata.
 Let’s follow the instructions below to learn!